skelarm

 Features

-- Configurable Robot: Define arbitrary planar robots with custom link lengths, masses, inertias, and centers of mass.
+- Configurable Robot: Define arbitrary planar robots with custom link lengths, masses, inertias, and centers of mass, plus a configurable fixed base link.
 Support for TOML configuration files.

 - Kinematics: